Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Primarily, we evaluate how easy it is to install and use the VPN on a WiFi router.

-Use the table below to see how each router VPN performed in our key testing categories:
+Use the table below to see how each of our chosen router VPNs performed in our key testing categories:

 Below is a more detailed breakdown of each of the areas we rate a router VPN on.